jonahbeckford/dk/docs/SPECIFICATION.md

 ### Dynamic Functions

 > Dynamic functions have not been implemented in the reference implementation as of 2025-11-08.
-> They have been mostly been subsumed by [Lua rules](#rules), although the alpha conversion from this Dynamic Function section may eventually be ported to Lua rules.
+> They have been mostly been subsumed by [Lua scripts](#scripts), although the alpha conversion from this Dynamic Function section may eventually be ported to Lua rules.

 Use the [MOREINCLUDES](#moreincludes) and [MORECOMMANDS](#morecommands) to create a function which perform `get-object`, `get-bundle` and other commands dynamically.
 You'll want to do this in the following scenarios: